 Finally, when a bank engages in this assessment exercise of serviceability, it 'stress tests' a borrower's repayment ability (to an extent) and it typically uses a buffer margin of around 2% as a protection against increased expenditure and income shocks.
 For this reason, interest rate hikes in the future (should they occur) won't necessarily post a systemic risk because banks are already doing the job of adequately measuring a borrower's potential risk and building in a buffer to compensate for any interest rate increases they face.

 All up, the current methodology used by our banks appears to have worked well.
-If banks had this wrong, we'd have seen many more loan defaults than what have occurred in the past, for example during the Global Financial Crisis in New Zealand.
+If banks had this wrong, we'd have seen many more loan defaults than what have occurred in the past, for example during the Global Financial Crisis.

 When a DTI method is utilised to assess a borrower's serviceability, a stance is taken that all borrowers with the same level of income will have the same level of expenses.
 Thus, family size and personal circumstances are largely ignored under DTI.
 This makes no sense.
 A single person may well have the same income as a married person who has two children, but their expenses could be lower due to their living costs being far less than those a borrower with a family would incur.

 The assumption of expenses becomes even more unreasonable when DTI is applied to an investor wanting to purchase an investment property.
 This is because when a borrower purchases a new property, it is automatically assumed their living expenses increase.
 But that is not always the case.